HOW RACING WORKS

 If sustained -The number of horse is removed, and result altered.

-This exercise is done under the control of the official Veterinarian appointed by the Racing Authority.
+This exercise is done under the control of a Supervisor appointed by the Racing Authority.

 The Owner, Trainer or person appointed by him and the groom, must sign the relative documents having witnessed the collection and sealing of the sample.